google/or-tools/ortools/sat/docs/troubleshooting.md

     solutions of a feasibility problem (if asked).
 -   **[INFEASIBLE]** The problem has been proven infeasible.
 -   **[OPTIMAL]** An optimal feasible solution has been found.
-More generally, this status represent a success.
+More generally, this status represents a success.
 So we also return OPTIMAL if we find a solution for a pure feasibility problem or if a gap limit has been specified and we return a solution within this limit.
-In the case where we need to return all the feasible solution, this status will only be returned if solve() enumerated all of them; If we stopped before, we will return FEASIBLE.
+In the case where we need to return all the feasible solution, this status will only be returned if solve() enumerated all of them; If we stopped earlier, we will return FEASIBLE.

 ## Debugging infeasible models